 - looking for other work;

 Q - What if I become pregnant?

-In addition, both parents can take up to 17 weeks unpaid parental leave following the birth or
+Employment Insurance usually provides income during the pregnancy-leave period.
+In addition, both parents can take up to 17 weeks unpaid parental leave following the birth or adoption of a child.

-employee who is pregnant is entitled to 17 weeks unpaid leave.
+Under the Canada Labour Code, after six consecutive months of continuous employment, an employee who is pregnant is entitled to 17 weeks unpaid leave.
 It also allows a further 24 weeks unpaid leave to either parent.
 This is also available in the case of adoption.

 You must be allowed to resume work at the end of your leave without loss of seniority or benefits that you earned up to the date you took pregnancy leave.
 If you are dismissed or prevented from returning to work because of pregnancy, you should contact the Labour Standards Division or Human Resources and Skills Development Canada.